-The support iPage offer its customers, is most certainly another positive.
-Their live chat is superb with its speed its workers gets back to you, and they are also knowledgeable and sound like they want to help you with your problems.
+The support iPage offers its customers, is most certainly another positive.
+Their live chat is superb with its speed its workers get back to you, and they are also knowledgeable and sound like they want to help you with your problems.
 You can also contact them through their phone line.
 By having a live chat, people who don’t like to talk on the phone can talk directly and easily with iPage.

 You can also get a good bunch of security options with the iPage plans.
 These range from protecting your website from hackers, spam and malware to backup and restoring your website, if somehow your website vanishes into thin air.

 iPage also has a good rate of uptime, which is essential for your website to be successful. iPage typically get an average of over 99% of uptime a month.

 If none of these benefits tick your boxes for hosting, don’t worry.
 The reason for this is you have a guarantee of 30 days to get your money back.